labrijisaad/Language-Identifier-SVM/README.md

       english:  {'precision': 0.9683195592286501, 'recall': 0.9736842105263158, 'f1-score': 0.9709944751381215, 'support': 722}
       arabic:  {'precision': 0.9363354037267081, 'recall': 0.9741518578352181, 'f1-score': 0.9548693586698337, 'support': 619}
       dyula:  {'precision': 1.0, 'recall': 1.0, 'f1-score': 1.0, 'support': 691}

+ > - Overall, it the SVM model is performing very well for all the languages, with high values for all performance metrics.

 - 📫 Feel free to contact me if anything is wrong or if anything needs to be changed 😎!  **labrijisaad@gmail.com**